 Signs and symptoms of cholecystitis may include:

-- Severe pain in your upper right abdomen
+- Severe pain in your upper right or center abdomen

-- Pain radiating to your right shoulder or back
+- Pain that spreads to your right shoulder or back

 - Tenderness over your abdomen when it's touched

-Cholecystitis signs and symptoms often occur after a meal, particularly a large or fatty meal.
+Cholecystitis signs and symptoms often occur after a meal, particularly a large or fatty one.

 When to see a doctor

 Make an appointment with your doctor if you have worrisome signs or symptoms.
-For abdominal pain so severe you can't sit still or get comfortable, have someone drive you to the emergency room.
+If your abdominal pain is so severe that you can't sit still or get comfortable, have someone drive you to the emergency room.

 Cholecystitis occurs when your gallbladder becomes inflamed.
 Gallbladder inflammation can be caused by:

 - Gallstones.
-Most cholecystitis is the result of hard particles that develop in your gallbladder (gallstones) from imbalances in the substances in bile, such as cholesterol and bile salts.
-Gallstones can block the cystic duct — the tube through which bile flows when it leaves the gallbladder — causing bile to build up and resulting in inflammation.
+Most often, cholecystitis is the result of hard particles that develop in your gallbladder (gallstones).
+Gallstones can block the tube (cystic duct) through which bile flows when it leaves the gallbladder.
+Bile builds up, causing inflammation.

 - Tumor.
 A tumor may prevent bile from draining out of your gallbladder properly, causing bile buildup that can lead to cholecystitis.